boltops-tools/terraspace-docs/_docs/config/locals.md

 ## Materialization

-When you run `terraspace` commands, it will use the files in the config folder and materialized withdeployed module.
+When you run `terraspace` commands, it will use the files in the `config/templates` folder and materialized withdeployed module.
 For example, let's say you have an `app/modules/instance` module:

-    .
-    │── app
+    ├── app
     │   └── modules
     │       └── instance
     └── config
+        └── templates
             └── locals.tf

 Running:

     terraspace build instance

-Builds a `.terrspace-cache/dev/modules/instance/locals.tf` using the `config/locals.tf`.
+Builds a `.terrspace-cache/dev/modules/instance/locals.tf` using the `config/templates/locals.tf`.
 This is useful if you want to have the same locals available in your modules.